Entitlement Management System for SaaS (2026 Guide)

 The system of record stores plans, limits, add-ons, and account-specific overrides.
 It acts as the authoritative source for plan and entitlement data.

-A centralized record also supports audit trails and helps with maintaining compliance when contract terms or pricing conditions change.
+A centralized record also supports audit trails and helps maintain compliance when contract terms or pricing conditions change.

 The evaluation engine processes entitlement checks during product execution.